cs3110/textbook/src/chapters/basics/functions.md

 ```
 To solve that problem, we turn to OCaml's big integer library,
 [Zarith][zarith].
 Here we use a few OCaml features that are beyond anything
 we've seen so far, but hopefully nothing terribly surprising.
+(If you want to
+follow along with this code, first install Zarith in OPAM with
+`opam install zarith`.)

 [zarith]: https://antoinemine.github.io/Zarith/doc/latest/Z.html